Vancouver Native Housing Society

 As an Aboriginal educator I appreciate the author’s suggestion that the list of indigenous peoples under each letter can be read as a ‘poem of remembrance’.
 When combined with the forty-page glossary this provides all Canadians a wonderful opportunity for exploring the rich cultural fabric of our people.

-Don Fiddler, District Principal, Aboriginal Education
+Don Fiddler, District Principal, Aboriginal Education (Retired)

 Our First Professional Review